omarben23/alx-system_engineering-devops/0x01-shell_permissions/README.md

-groups prints all the groups the current user is part of chwon betty hello change the owner of the file hello to the user betty touch create an empty file
+groups prints all the groups the current user is part of chwon betty hello change the owner of the file hello to the user betty touch create an empty file chmod u+x adds execute permission to the owner of the file hello